 Recommended Magti bundles

-- If you’re in Georgia for more than 15 days and you only need data – I recommend one of the pure data bundles (e.g. 20GB for 30 GEL, 30 days validity).
+- If you’re in Georgia for more than 15 days and you only need data: I recommend one of the pure data bundles (e.g. 5GB for 12 GEL, 30 days validity).
 This is the option I usually go with.

-- If you’re in Georgia for more than 15 days and you need to make calls – I recommend purchasing a data package as above plus adding a separate minutes package (e.g. 30 minutes for 5 GEL for 30 days validity).
+- If you’re in Georgia for more than 15 days and you need to make calls: I recommend purchasing a data package as above then adding a separate minutes package (e.g. 60 minutes for 5 GEL, 30 days validity).

 Note that for most these prepaid bundles, any unused data or call credit will rollover for 7 days until you top up again.

 Check the Magti website for other Cocktail options and price updates.